exercism/tooling-webserver/README.md

 # Exercism Local Tooling Webserver

-This small webhook wrapper is used when test runners are running inside the Docker development environment.
-Since they cannot be launched via runc in this environment we need an alternative.
-Tooling Invoker instead dispatches a web request.
+This small webhook wrapper is used when tooling (analyzers/representers/test runners) runs inside the Docker development environment.
+Since they cannot be launched via `runc` in this environment we need an alternative.
+The [Tooling Invoker](https://github.com/exercism/tooling-invoker/) instead dispatches a web request.
 This tiny web server responds to those requests, wraps the underlying `./run.sh` test runner script, and returns the JSON output file as a simple JSON response.

 ## Installation (Ruby)